scaliwalker/edoardo_scali.github.io/_pages/cv.md

   - /resume
 ---

-Here is a short version of my _Curriculum vitae_
+Here is a short version of my _Curriculum vitae_.
+Please contact me for a more detailed version.
 {% include base_path %}

 Education